-Printer locations are identified in Hammer Health Sciences Library.
-Students are given unlimited free black and white pages (double sided counts as 1 page) during each semester.
-They are also given 250 free color pages per semester.
+Printer locations are identified in the Hammer Health Sciences Library.
+Students are given unlimited free black and white pages (double-sided counts as 1 page) and 250 free color pages per semester.
 Once this quota is reached, students may add funds to their account.
-Therefore, responsible use of this free color printing option is encouraged.
-When a student logs in to print, a balance of pages left will be given.
+Therefore, the responsible use of this free color printing option is encouraged.
+When a student logs in to print, the remaining balance of pages will be given.
 Any incorrect charges related to printing or difficulty in printing should be handled through the Help Desk, Room 203, Hammer Health Sciences Library.